 Since leaving teaching to pursue his writing, Marshall has run a fiction writing course at Timaru’s Aoraki Polytechnic and edited three books: Burning Boats: Seventeen New Zealand Short Stories (1994), Letter From Heaven: Sixteen New Zealand Poets (1995), and Beethoven’s Ears: Eighteen New Zealand Short Stories (1996).
 He collaborated with poet Brian Turner and painter Grahame Sydney on Timeless Land (1995), a volume reflecting the three men’s passion for the Central Otago region, and he has written a radio play commissioned by Radio New Zealand.
 Marshall has been interviewed twice: by Lawrence Jones for Landfall (150, 1984) and by Patrick Evans for In The Same Room: Conversations with New Zealand Writers (1992).
 A brief autobiographical essay, ‘Tunes For Bears To Dance To’, in Sport 3 (1989), recalls his beginnings as a writer.

-Note on the Companion entry:
+Book Council note on the Companion entry:

 Owen Marshall spent 20 years teaching at Waitaki Boys' High School, not 25 years as the Oxford Companion suggests.